-- Equity, Diversity, & Inclusion - We are committed to creating a culture that is inclusive, is representative, and is grounded in practices that are equitable.
+- Equity, Diversity and Inclusion — We are committed to creating a culture that is inclusive, is representative and is grounded in practices that are equitable.

-- Social Justice & Advocacy - We are committed to advocating on behalf of the students we serve and engaging in our work through a social justice lens.
+- Social Justice and Advocacy — We are committed to advocating on behalf of the students we serve and engaging in our work through a social justice lens.

 - Community Building — We are committed to fostering meaningful, authentic connections among our students and our staff.

-- Collaboration & Partnerships - We are committed to partnering with stakeholders to create an environment where our students can be successful and treated respectfully as whole individuals.
+- Collaboration and Partnerships — We are committed to partnering with stakeholders to create an environment where our students can be successful and treated respectfully as whole individuals.

 History of the Office of Multicultural Affairs (OMA)

-At that time, Veda Stone, Native American Coordinator and Alice Grant, Black American Program Coordinator, worked with this committee of eleven UWEC faculty and staff to discuss the needs of these student populations and to identify strategic priorities to support student of color at UW-Eau Claire.
+At that time, Veda Stone, Native American coordinator and Alice Grant, Black American program coordinator, worked with this committee of 11 UWEC faculty and staff to discuss the needs of these student populations and to identify strategic priorities to support student of color at UW-Eau Claire.